pomsky-lang/pomsky-vscode/README.md

 ## Extension Settings

-There are currently 2 configurations:

-- `pomsky.exePath`: Points to the Pomsky executable
+The following configurations are available:

-- `pomsky.defaultFlavor`: Specifies the default regex flavor.
+- `pomsky.defaultFlavor`: Specifies the default regex flavor

+- `pomsky.executable.path`: Points to the Pomsky executable

+- `pomsky.executable.extraArgs`: Additional arguments to pass to `pomsky`.
+For example, setting it to `-Wcompat=0` disables compatibility warnings.

 ## Issues